Fly with babies, children & young adults

-Flying with a baby doesn’t need to be stressful, even if it’s just you and your little one.
+Flying with a baby doesn’t need to be stressful, even if it’s just the two of you flying.

 Our baby-friendly cabin crew will be on hand to help throughout your flight.
-We offer specially designed in-flight cots, we’ll warm milk for you, and some of our toilets include changing facilities to help you along the way.
+We offer specially designed inflight cots, we’ll warm milk if you need it, and there are usually changing facilities onboard.

-Your baby must be healthy and at least 48 hours old to travel on Virgin Atlantic international routes.
+Your baby must be healthy and at least 48 hours old to travel with us.

-Whenever you need milk warming up, just let the cabin crew know and they’ll be happy to do it.
-They’ll always do it properly too – by warming it in hot water then leaving it to cool.
+If you need milk warming up, just let the cabin crew know and they’ll be happy to do it, by warming it in hot water then leaving it to cool.

 If you are travelling with an infant that does not have an assigned seat a meal will need to be requested in advance by contacting us on 0344 874 7747.